 - 1 tbsp mint leaves, finely minced (or substitute parsley here)

-- Heat 1 tablespoon olive oil in a large skillet.
+- Sauté veggies: Heat 1 tablespoon olive oil in a large skillet.
 Add the onions, cook for a few minutes, then add the carrots and leek.
 Cook for about 5 more minutes until the veggies begin to soften.
-Transfer these veggies into the slow cooker, and add the potatoes and cabbage in a layer on top of the sauteed vegetables.
+Transfer these veggies into the slow cooker, and add the potatoes and cabbage in a layer on top of the sautéed vegetables.

-- Return the skillet to the stove, heat the remaining olive on medium.
+- Brown the lamb: Return the skillet to the stove, heat the remaining olive on medium.
 Add the lamb.
 Salt and pepper the lamb to taste, then cook for 5 minutes on one side to brown.
 Turn the lamb over, brown the other side for another 5 minutes.

-- Transfer the lamb to the slow cooker.
+- Add lamb to slow cooker: Transfer the lamb to the slow cooker.
 Pour in the chicken stock and the water, then add the sprigs of rosemary and bay leaf.

-- Cook in the slow cooker for 1 hour on high, 8 hours on low.
+- Slow cooking time: Cook in the slow cooker for 1 hour on high, 8 hours on low.
 When cooked, stir in the baby spinach leaves for some nice green color.

-- Serve hot, topped with a touch of fresh mint, along with a pint or glass or hearty red wine.
+- Serve hot, topped with a touch of fresh mint, along with a pint or glass of hearty red wine.
 Sláinte!